Rydhi-Dadigamuwa/Fine-Tune_FLAN-T5_with_LoRA/README.md

 ---

-## 🧠 Part 1 – LoRa Theory Explained from Scratch
+## 🧠 Part 1 – LoRA Theory Explained from Scratch

 In this article, I explain the **fundamentals of LoRA** in the most understandable way possible.
 It covers: